The Ultimate Percent Off Calculator for Sales and Discounts

 (final price)

-What's the difference between percentage off and fixed discount?
+What's the difference between % off and fixed discount?

 A percentage discount (e.g., 20% off) reduces the price proportionally.
 A fixed discount (e.g., $10 off) subtracts a set amount.
 For example: